 8. Banana preservation

 Finding the perfect banana before it turns to overripe mush is a tricky business.
-Fortunately, there is an easy way out.
+However, there is an easy way out.
 Simply cover the stalk of a ripe banana with clingfilm to keep it ready for eating for far longer than normal.

 Cooking is often a case of being as efficient as possible.
 While it’s nice to indulge every now and then, it’s always useful to know a few handy shortcuts here and there.
-Hopefully this list will give you a few ideas for future time saving.
+Hopefully, this list will give you a few ideas for future time-saving.